marius311/boinc-server-docker/README.md

 ## Development and Contributing

-For using `boinc-server-docker` to work on development of the BOINC server soure code, see the [development workflow](docs/dev-workflow.md).
+For using `boinc-server-docker` to work on development of the BOINC server source code, see the [development workflow](docs/dev-workflow.md).

 There is developer documentation for `boinc-server-docker` itself, but please feel free to contact the maintainers or submit Issues and Pull Requests for this repository.